Class Rosters will be linked here on June 15th

-Class sign up link is here
+Class sign up link will be here on May 28th.

 How signups work:

 Your SSK fee includes one class at no additional cost from one of our amazing teachers.
 We will ask that you choose your top three classes, and we will do our best to accommodate your request based on demand/class size.
 I try to have everyone’s selections in before I assign classes.
 In the past 3 years, almost every single person who was attending SSK at the time of class signups was able to get their first choice class.
 That’s something I am hopeful will happen again this year.